dragos-constantin-stoica/designeditor/README.md

 - Server Status: opens in new tab the list of active tasks on the CouchDB server,
 - Snippets: opens in new tab snippets that can be run from the browser. **CAUTION!** The execution is synchronous and may block the browser if the script takes too long to complete, and
+- AppZip integration: you can publish couchapps in zip format with this tool
 - About.

 Aftre susccessfully loading the applcation, you will see the list of databases loaded intro the database grid.